Redaguoti

 8. Review the selections you made and Submit request.
 On the final page, you can choose to go directly to the remediation page to view the progress of remediation activities and see the list of blocked applications.

-Based on the available data, the block action will take effect on endpoints in the organization that have Microsoft Defender Antivirus.
-Microsoft Defender for Endpoint will make a best attempt effort of blocking the applicable vulnerable application or version from running.
+Based on the available data, the block actions take effect on endpoints that have Microsoft Defender Antivirus.
+Microsoft Defender for Endpoint makes a best-attempt effort of blocking applicable vulnerable applications or versions from running.

 When blocking isn't supported